 Kathy A. Johnson began learning Dialogue Education Principles and Practices from Dr. Jane Vella in 1989 and become certified as a Master Trainer with Dr. Vella in 1998.
-Kathy has incorporated Dialogue Education principles and practices into her teaching, consulting, and technical assistance work for more than 25 years.
+Kathy has incorporated Dialogue Education principles and practices into her teaching, consulting, and technical assistance work for more than three decades.
 She is grateful for the attention to heart and soul she finds in Dialogue Education.
 She strives to interact with each person as a “Subject of their own Learning,” with compassion and respect.

 From 1996 to 2005, Kathy was Director of Equity Initiatives at the Vermont Institutes, where she, Peter Perkins, and Nicole Saginor embedded Dialogue Education into the Teacher Associates program and all Equity work at the Institute.
 These three collaborators contributed a chapter describing their work in Dr. Vella’s book “Dialogue Education at Work: A Case Book” (2003).

 Kathy has a Masters of Science in Mediation and Applied Conflict Studies from the Woodbury Institute at Champlain College.
-She lives in Central Vermont where she enjoys yoga, hiking, x-country skiing, being with friends and family, and spending time in the natural world.
+She lives in Central Vermont where she enjoys hiking, x-country skiing, yoga, being with friends and family, and spending time in the natural world.